SFBT: Solution Focused Brief Therapy

-Compliments.
 Compliments are another essential part of SFBT.
 Validating what the client already is doing well and acknowledging how difficult his problems are, encourages the client to change while giving the message that the therapist understands and cares.
 Compliments in conversations can punctuate what the client is doing right.
-Soliciting the client’s perception of how other people in his or her life would compliment is also another way that SFBT connects the client with those important persons in his or her real-life outside of the therapy room.
+Soliciting the client’s perception of how other people in his or her life would complement is also another way that SFBT connects the client with those important persons in his or her real-life outside of the therapy room.

 As the Buddhist teaching says SFBT believes that stability in life is an illusion; life is constantly changing and we are always changing.
 Some changes are more noticeable and apparent than others.
 It means the more we look for small changes, the more we will notice the changes.
 Therefore, noticing and paying attention to small changes can set in motion more and more changes and since we are all changing, the focus is on how to direct our attention to more positive changes that are already occurring.